jivesoftware/react-d3-charts/README.md

 $ npm install react-d3-charts
 ```

+##usage

+*NOTE* A demo/sample app is currently in the works

+In the meantime, the tests are currently the best place to start.
+Have a look at test/BarChart-test or test/LineChart-test.

 ##code layout
 The es6 source code is in the /src directory.
 The published code is transpiled from /src to the /lib directory by running the build task (see below).
 The build task is automatically called when the module is published (see package.json -> scripts -> prepublish).